Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 :Organisation: Copyright (C) 2008-2018 Olivier Boudeville
 :Contact: about (dash) wooper (at) esperide (dot) com
 :Creation Date: Thursday, February 25, 2008
-:Lastly Updated: Sunday, April 15, 2018
+:Lastly Updated: Monday, May 28, 2018

-:Dedication: Users and maintainers of the ``WOOPER`` layer.
+:Dedication: Users and maintainers of the ``WOOPER`` layer, version 2.0.
 :Abstract:

 	The role of the ``WOOPER`` layer is to provide free software object-oriented facilities to the Erlang language.